emojiit/warmup-sandbox/README.md

 ### Installation

-Install postgresql 13.4+, go 1.17, redis server, and docker (windows is questionable; will elaborate).
+Install postgresql 13.4+, go 1.17, redis server, and docker (windows is questionable; will elaborate)